Reference Signals

 Time-Domain Configuration:

-In time-Domain, CSI-RS can be configured for periodic, semi-persistent, or aperiodic transmission.
+In the time-Domain, CSI-RS can be configured for periodic, semi-persistent, or aperiodic transmission.

 - Periodic: